CloudCannon/documentation/_editing/collections.md

 * Type the main content directly onto the page
 * Insert images, links, and style your text with the editor controls above

-Non-output HTML collections can only be edited in the [Code Editor](/editing/code-editor/).
+Non-output HTML collections can only be edited in the [Source Editor](/editing/source-editor/).

 The owner and developers of a site can access the raw file content via the **Switch to Source Editor** button.
 {: .info}